artemii235/etomic-swap/README.md

 1. Definition: ESSC - Etomic Swap Smart Contract
 1. Let's expect that 1 ETH = 1 ETOMIC = 1 KMD.
 1. Alice has 1 ETOMIC and 1 ETH/ERC20 token.
 Bob has 1 KMD.
+1. Alice and Bob generate temporary Private/Public key pairs required to execute BarterDex Atomic swap of ETOMIC/KMD: https://github.com/SuperNETorg/komodo/wiki/barterDEX-Whitepaper-v2#atomic-swaps.
 1. If ERC20 swap is going to be performed Alice must allow ESSC to `transferFrom` her 1 ERC20 token executing `approve` ERC20 method.
-1. Alice and Bob initiate swap according to BarterDex Atomic Swap protocol: https://github.com/SuperNETorg/komodo/wiki/barterDEX-Whitepaper-v2#atomic-swaps.
-Alice also executes `initDeal` ESSC method making ETH/ERC20 payment which is locked by ESSC.
+1. Alice executes `initDeal` ESSC method making ETH/ERC20 payment and submitting hash of 1 of her private keys as `dealId`.
+1. Payment is locked by Smart Contract.
-1. Once BarterDex Swap protocol completes Alice executes `confirmDeal` ESSC method and her deposit is being transferred to Bob.
+1. Once BarterDex Swap protocol completes Alice reveals her private key and Bob can claim her Etomic and ETH/ERC20 using it.
-1. If Alice is not nice and not confirming the deal - Bob can request manual approval from Etomic relay - relay will check that provided txid exists and spent to right address and approve payment to Bob.
-1. If Alice is not confirming the payment and Bob is not getting approved during timelock period - Alice can take her payment back.
+1. If Bob does not claim payment during timelock period - Alice can take her payment back.

 ## Project structure